Summary Guide for Electricians in California

-The median wage in 2016 for Electricians in California is $63,758 annually, or $30.65 hourly.
+The median wage in 2016 for Electricians in California was $63,758 annually, or $30.65 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefit packages vary widely from company to company.
 Electricians may expect to receive paid holidays, vacation, and health insurance.
 The type of benefit package is determined by company policy or union contract.
 Self-employed Electricians need to provide their own benefits.

 Skilled Electricians will be needed to install and maintain electrical devices and wiring in homes, factories, offices, and other structures.
 With the increased focus on environmentally sustainable building and remodeling practices, it is expected that there may be increased opportunities for Electricians.
 However, during economic downturns, the number of job openings for Electricians declines.
 Activity for Electricians depends on many factors that vary with the economy, such as interest rates, government spending, and business investment.

 How Do I Qualify?